 Medway Bridge Marina.

 This lies on your port hand, just past Beacon Boatyard and consists of a long pontoon jutting out into the deep water of the River.
 Casual visitors, are asked to phone in advance before arriving.
-Visitors rates are £1.77 per metre per night.
+Visitors rates (2022) are £3.09 per metre per night with no additional charge for shore power hook up.
 They can be contacted on 01634 843576, and a link to their website is provided below:

 Port Medway Marina.

 Consists again of a long pontoon jutting out into the River on your starboard side.
 To arrange a berth over here call 01634 720033.
-Overnight rates for a 10m boat work out at £20, check their website below:
+Overnight rates (2022) for a 10m boat work out at £20.00 per night, check their website below:

-All the usual Marina facilities are available here with water and electricity, toilets and showers and launderette.
-They have the ability to lift around 20 tonnes and they also have a dry dock.
+All the usual Marina facilities are available here with water and electricity (prepayment card), toilets and showers and launderette.
+They have the ability to lift around 80 tonnes and they also have a dry dock.
 Engineering and electrics can be sorted, check the directory.

 Railway connections to Maidstone and Strood are on the doorstep, while day to day provisioning is easy to accomplish in the village of Cuxton.